suchialex/CINS3002-Exam2/instructions.md

 </summary>

   - Print the name, department, salary of all the employees who have `manager` as one of their titles
-  - Do a case-insensitive search on title
+  - Perform a case-insensitive search on title
   - Must be in a nice tabular format
   - You may choose alignments and widths to fit the data
   - If name or department or salary are missing, print N/A